how to handle stolen check

 The faster you respond, the better your chances of mitigating potential damage.
 Here are the first steps you should take:

 a.
-Verify the Check’s Status
+Verify the Check’s Status and Act Immediately

 • Check your records to confirm whether the check has been cashed or cleared.
 Most banks offer online or mobile banking tools to track your checks in real-time.